ryan-mcclue/unsw/comp3331/wk2/week2.md

 HTTP1.1 introduced persistent TCP connection (allows pipelining, i.e. sending multiple objects one after the other without waiting for response)
+The 'Keep-Alive' header sets the parameters for this persistence In essence, persistence is just maintaining a single connection for entire duration (so something like SMTP is connected until entire email is sent, hence persistent)
-The 'Keep-Alive' header sets the parameters for this persistence Further prevents the 3-way handshake 2xRTT for each object, incurring this only for first object (possibly may incur more burden on server maintaining this connection) ISPs may install 'web caches' which are web proxy servers to increase load times.
+Further prevents the 3-way handshake 2xRTT for each object, incurring this only for first object (possibly may incur more burden on server maintaining this connection) ISPs may install 'web caches' which are web proxy servers to increase load times.